Waggon- und Maschinenbau GmbH Donauwörth railbus

-The five British Railways Waggon und Maschinenbau railbuses were delivered in April 1958.
-They were based at Cambridge until 1964.
-They were withdrawn in 1966 and 1967.
-Four are preserved.
+The five British Railways Waggon und Maschinenbau railbuses were delivered to the UK in April 1958.
+They were based at Cambridge until 1964, and were withdrawn in 1966-67.
+Four have been preserved.

 Background

-The WMD railbuses were 5 of the total of 22 delivered in 1958 from five manufacturers (the rest British).
-They were planned to have "extensive trials".
+The WMD railbuses were five of the total of 22 delivered in 1958 from five manufacturers.
+(Note: The rest were British manufacturers.)
+They were planned to have extensive trials.
 The underframe, power equipment, transmission and brake gear were similar to the Uerdingen railbus, common on the German Federal Railway.
 They were shipped via the Harwich-Zeebrugge train ferry.
-It was hoped they might be the answer to increasing losses on rural branch-lines.
-In the first year of the railbuses they saved £66,000 in operating costs, but the branches were still losing £4,000 a year (£85,000 at 2014 prices).
-However, at the time, such losses were unacceptable, and the lines they worked were closed.
+It was hoped they might be the answer to stem increasing losses on rural branch-lines.

+In the first year after their introduction, they saved £66,000 in operating costs; however, the branches were still losing £4,000 a year.
+(Note: This equates to £84,000 at July 2026 prices.)
+At the time, such losses were unacceptable and the lines they worked were closed.

 Construction

 The underframes were built of channel shaped cross-beams welded to flanged plate longitudinal girders.
 The corrugated steel floor was welded on top.

-The body was formed of alloy panels rivetted on a light steel frame.
-Roof plates were crimped to increase rigidity.
+The body was formed of alloy panels, rivetted on a light steel frame; roof plates were crimped to increase rigidity.
 The body was suspended from four points on the frame, connected by hydraulic shock absorbers.

-Unlike most BR diesel units, the accelerator was foot controlled.
-Also unusual at that time, were the power operated central doors and air powered disc brakes.
+Unlike most British Railways diesel units, the accelerator was foot controlled, with power-operated central doors and air-powered disc brakes.

 Operation

-Initially the buses worked the Maldon, Braintree, and Saffron Walden lines.
-They had too few seats for the Braintree branch and were used on the Mildenhall line from July 1958.
-Mildenhall closed in 1962.
-E79961/3/4 had their Buessing engines replaced by AEC A220X engines, also of 150 hp, in 1962–3, due to the cost of importing replacements from Germany.
+Initially, the railbuses worked the Maldon, Braintree and Saffron Walden branch lines.
+They had too few seats for the Braintree branch and were used on the Mildenhall line from July 1958 until its closure in 1962.
+E79961/3/4 had their Buessing engines replaced by AEC A220X engines, also of 150 hp, in 1962-3 due to the cost of importing replacements from Germany.
 Their other branches closed in 1964, after which they spent most of their time in store at Cambridge.

-In 1965 79963 and 79964 were trialled on the Alston Line, but couldn't haul parcels vans and had heating problems in winter.
-79961 and 79964 were transferred to serve Millers Dale in 1966, but that branch closed in 1967.
+In 1965, 79963 and 79964 were trialled on the Alston Line, but could not haul parcels vans and had heating problems in winter.
+79961 and 79964 were transferred to serve in 1966, but that branch closed in 1967.
 M79961 was the last to be withdrawn in August 1967 and was scrapped at Rotherham in 1968.